 During the conversation at the Autumn Proaction Cafe, several points were raised, especially from those who have recently experienced education within the city.
 There were too many to mention all of them, however the following felt particularly pertinent:

-- There are already many ‘community-led’ initiatives to become more involved in local education around the city
+- There are already many ‘community-led’ initiatives that allow people to get involved in local education around the city

 - The opportunities for students to become more invested in local community and economy felt stifled and contrived (from a student perspective) and were positioned as ‘enhancements’ rather than integral and fundamental parts of their learning and development